jtcdom/jski-202-final/README.md

 _20 points_
 - Fill in the blank of 4 schools of
+  Revelations.
+Fill in the blank for the [Fuentes guide to Paul's epistles](fuentes_guide_to_paul.pdf).
-  Revelations, plus the Fuentes pauline reading, e.g. "Paul's book of ------- is about X and Y."
+  The Fuentes questions will be like "Paul's letter to the ------- is about X and Y."

 _30 points_